Fibromyalgia Knee Pain Treatment

 Knee pain can also be exacerbated by tight fascia.

-Prolozone therapy is another option for knees.
-This therapy utilizes oxygen, and may be injected with a natural anti-inflammatory into the surrounding areas of the knee joint.
+Prolozone therapy is another option for the knees.
+This therapy utilizes oxygen and may be injected with a natural anti-inflammatory into the surrounding areas of the knee joint.
 Not always paid by insurance.